dojo/docs/dojo/on/debounce.rst

 .. contents ::
   :depth: 2

-This module provide an extension event to use with dojo/on.
-This extension event allows to debounce an event.
+This module provides an extension event to use with :ref:`dojo/on <dojo/on>` to allow the debouncing of an event.
-More information on debouncing are available in dojo/debounce.
+More information on debouncing is available in :ref:`dojo/debounce <dojo/debounce>`.

 Usage
 =====

-The module's return value is a function that can be used as event listener:
+The module's return value is a function that can be used as an event listener:

 .. js ::